harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ### Ending-specific boosts

 Gift boosts can sometimes be affected by the player's progress through a certain ending.
 This is not well-documented, but a notable example is Cake Contest, where Katie receives +7 instead of her normal +6 from the Golden Egg and Golden Milk after giving her the cake recipe.
+More testing is needed in this area.

 ## Conversations

+Conversation boosts **vary depending on the villager's location**.
+These locations can be loosely divided between **work** locations and **non-work** or **"day off"** locations.

+### Doubletalks

+### Special dialogues

+There are some instances where a villager will show a special dialogue

 ## Cutscenes